 - Open a Roth IRA and contribute each year

-- If you feel confident investing yourself use Vanguard – if you want a hands off platform use Betterment
+- If you feel confident investing yourself use Robinhood – if you want a hands-off platform use M1 Finance

 - Save money on commuting or move closer to work

 - Sell you car or don’t buy one in the first place – if you do, always buy used

 When I got my first job right out of college I didn’t start investing in my company’s retirement plan.
 Why?
 Because I was afraid of making a bad decision.
 So because of the fear of being wrong, I just did nothing.
 I also didn’t think that I was making enough money to save.
 So I did nothing.

 Not investing earlier was a big mistake.
 I was afraid so I did nothing.
 My 22-year-old self made a ton of money mistakes, but this was the first big one I made.
 The good decision was to start investing as soon as I could.
 The second good decision I should have made after deciding to invest was choosing to put the money in a total stock market index fund.

 When you invest in the entire stock market you will automatically beat 80% of all active stock investors.
 It’s a super easy passive investing strategy.
 To learn more about index funds check out the coffeehouse investor portfolio or listen to my podcast on the subject below:

 How much money did sitting on the sidelines cost me?

 I recently pulled out my first pay stubs (yes I have them archived because I’m a digital hoarder).
 I then calculated what investing just 10% of my salary during the first year into the Vanguard Total Stock Market Index Fund would be worth today.